pengfeinie/object-detection/README.md

 ### Fast R-CNN

-As in the R-CNN detector , the Fast R-CNN[[3\]](https://www.mathworks.com/help/vision/ug/getting-started-with-r-cnn-fast-r-cnn-and-faster-r-cnn.html#mw_7805faa1-3821-45ff-8e7d-bda6ae35a633) detector also uses an algorithm like Edge Boxes to generate region proposals.
+[Fast R-CNN](https://arxiv.org/abs/1504.08083)  As in the R-CNN detector , the Fast R-CNN[[3\]](https://www.mathworks.com/help/vision/ug/getting-started-with-r-cnn-fast-r-cnn-and-faster-r-cnn.html#mw_7805faa1-3821-45ff-8e7d-bda6ae35a633) detector also uses an algorithm like Edge Boxes to generate region proposals.
 Unlike the R-CNN detector, which crops and resizes region proposals, the Fast R-CNN detector processes the entire image.
 Whereas an R-CNN detector must classify each region, Fast R-CNN pools CNN features corresponding to each region proposal.
 Fast R-CNN is more efficient than R-CNN, because in the Fast R-CNN detector, the computations for overlapping regions are shared.

 Use the [`trainFastRCNNObjectDetector`](https://www.mathworks.com/help/vision/ref/trainfastrcnnobjectdetector.html) function to train a Fast R-CNN object detector.
 The function returns a [`fastRCNNObjectDetector`](https://www.mathworks.com/help/vision/ref/fastrcnnobjectdetector.html) that detects objects from an image.